paoloriccardi/paoloriccardi.github.io/index.md

 This website was born mainly to share my experiences in IT and my interests related to Computer Science.

 Over the years I've realized that the process to translate a new concept to others is very helpful in consolidating my own understanding of that concept, so I'm trying to include this process into my study routine.
-Writing technical articles is a time consuming activity, but hopefully over time I'll be able to add some post to the [Linenoise](/Linenoise/) section.
+Writing technical articles is a *(very)* time consuming activity, but hopefully over time I'll be able to add some post to the [Linenoise](/Linenoise/) section.

 > *The ultimate test of your knowledge is your ability to convey it to another.
 (Richard Feynman)*